KaranChugani/Personal-Projects/Classifying clothes with a CNN/readme.md

 This document will describe the steps taken build a Convolutional Neural Network for an clothes recognition task.

 ## Dataset:
-The dataset used in this task is the Fashion-MNIST, consisting of 70000 images of different clothes items from the Zalando catalogue.
+The dataset used in this task is the Fashion-MNIST, consisting of 70000 (60000 training and 10000 testing) images of different clothes items from the Zalando catalogue.
 Each image has 28*28 dimensions and is in greyscale.
 There are 10 types of clothes items in this dataset:

 0. T-shirt/top
 1. Trouser